North British Review

 The North British Review was a Scottish periodical.
 It was founded in 1844 to act as the organ of the new Free Church of Scotland, the first editor being David Welsh.
 It was published until 1871; in the last few years of its existence it had a liberal Catholic editorial policy.

 Under Lord Acton's influence the Review took on a different character, with Aurelio Buddeus and Constantin Frantz writing on European affairs.
 Its editorial line rose above nationalistic politics, and was strongly opposed to Otto von Bismarck.

+Darwin, who cites it abundantly, says of it: "it has been of more use to me than any other Review".